-Tech Law offers five student-run journals: the Texas Tech Law Review, Texas Tech Administrative Law Journal, Business & Bankruptcy Law Journal, Estate Planning & Community Property Law Journal, Journal of Biosecurity, Biosafety, & Biodefense Law, and Texas Bank Lawyer.
+Texas Tech Law offers six student-run journals: the Texas Tech Law Review, Texas Tech Administrative Law Journal, Business & Bankruptcy Law Journal, Estate Planning & Community Property Law Journal, Journal of Biosecurity, Biosafety, & Biodefense Law, and Texas Bank Lawyer.

 Membership in student-run journals are selected based upon annual "Write-On" competitions held for first-year students in the spring semester.
 Law journal student members edit articles, provide comments, and/or assist in the publishing process for their respective journals.
 Journal membership is a prestigious opportunity for students at Tech Law to take advantage of.

 Founded in 1970, the Texas Tech Law Review is published quarterly by the students of Texas Tech University School of Law.
 Selection for membership in the Texas Tech Law Review is an honor that follows students throughout their legal careers.

 The Texas Tech Law Review's audience includes students and professors at law schools, attorneys, and judges throughout Texas and the United States.
 The Law Review accepts and publishes articles by prominent legal scholars and practitioners concerning various state, national, and international legal issues.

 For more information, please visit the Texas Tech Law Review Online.